-Our corporate offices are located in approximately 83,000 square feet of space at 555 and 515 South Flower Street, Los Angeles, California.
-Our other offices consist of an aggregate of approximately 4.3 million square feet worldwide.
+Our corporate offices are located in approximately 72,000 square feet of space at 555 and 515 South Flower Street, Los Angeles, California.
+Our other offices consist of an aggregate of approximately 3.8 million square feet worldwide.
+We also maintain smaller administrative or project offices.
 Virtually all of our offices are leased.
-See Note 11 of the notes to our consolidated financial statements for information regarding our lease obligations.
+See Note 12 of the notes to our consolidated financial statements for information regarding our lease obligations.
 We believe our current properties are adequate for our business operations and are not currently underutilized.
 We may add additional facilities from time to time in the future as the need arises.